A Fabulous Fall – Kansas City Style

 Pick the perfect pumpkin at the perfect patch.
 Kansas City’s pumpkin patches are all one-of-a-kind, each with a unique theme and special attractions.
 Giant jumping pillows, petting zoos, pumpkin chomping dinosaurs, tractor rides, pumpkin cannons, live entertainment and corn mazes are just a few of the fun attractions designed with the entire family in mind.
 Visit our KC Pumpkin Patch Guide and tips for each local patch.

 Take a hike or a scenic bike ride in Weston, where you can enjoy Weston Bend State Park with amazing autumn views.
-Follow your excursion with exploration of the boutiques and museums in Weston, including lunch at O’Malley’s Irish Pub and a visit to the Weston Red Barn Farm, a favorite autumn destination.
+Follow your excursion with exploration of the boutiques and museums in Weston, including lunch at O’Malley’s Irish Pub and a visit to local farms.
 The Apple Fest and Irish Fest each autumn are two favorite festivals to celebrate the season.

 Attend the American Royal Rodeo, a Kansas City tradition.
 Watch bareback riding, barrel racing, bull riding, mutton busting and more Sept.
 26-30.
 Visit the American Royal Museum to learn more about the history of the Royal and its influence on Kansas City.